iandraves/Avirio/README.md

 # Avirio

+## WARNING - JSEcoin is deprecated - Avirio is not currently functioning!

 A COVID-19 relief website powered by the JSEcoin block chain where all profits are donated to the World Health Organization's COVID-19 Solidarity Response Fund.
 You can visit the website [here](https://iandraves.github.io/Avirio).

 ## More info